-We have an amazing lake pump system that is both ingenious as well as simple.
-I say ingenious only because it was the previous owner that installed the system.
+We have a fantastic lake pump system that is both ingenious and simple.
+I say ingenious only because it was the previous owner who installed the system.
 I'm just the caretaker.

 How Our Off The Grid Water System Works in Winter

-To begin, we have an 1100 gallon holding tank in the house that we pump water into, from the lake, about every three to five weeks.
-The basic pump system is fairly straightforward.
+To begin, we have an 1100-gallon holding tank in the house that we pump water into from the lake about every three to five weeks.
+The primary pump system is fairly straightforward.

-Now under normal spring and summer conditions, this by itself is ideal.
+Now, under normal spring and summer conditions, this by itself is ideal.
 But when you have ice on the lake from six to eight months of the year, you need a method to keep the water line from freezing up as you attempt to pump water.

 Glycol Keeps Our Pipe From Freezing When It's -40 Degrees Outside

 The lines from the glycol tank run in a simple closed “loop” system.
 There's an enclosed rubber hose (about 500 feet worth) running along each side of the waterline.
-Hot glycol circulates inside the hose, alongside the water line to keep it from freezing.
+Hot glycol circulates inside the hose alongside the water line to keep it from freezing.

-As a side note, the flow of water shows from the lake to the house although once we are done the pumping, the excess in the water line bleeds back to the lake.
-There is also a plastic 8inch pipe that has all the lines of our off the grid water system covered and insulated from the house to the lake.
+As a side note, the water flow shows from the lake to the house, although once we are done the pumping, the excess in the water line bleeds back to the lake.
+There's also a plastic 8-inch pipe that has all the lines of our off the grid water system covered and insulated from the house to the lake.

 Step #1: Heat the Glycol

 The reason that the tank is not left “on” all the time is simply to conserve propane.
-This is a lot like turning your regular use water heater to vacation mode when you're going to be away for an extended period of time.
+This is a lot like turning your regular-use water heater to vacation mode when you're going to be away for an extended period of time.

 As another side note, we also keep the dial set lower for our regular water tank to also conserve energy.
 And we'll be installing an "on-demand" water heater this year.

-Step #2: Turn on the Electric Glycol Pump
+Step 2: Turn on the Electric Glycol Pump

 When first starting this, the return is so cold.
 I mean seriously.
 Cold.
-As in you can't hold the line for more than a few seconds.
+As in, you can't hold the line for more than a few seconds.

 Within about five minutes, the return starts feeling warmer.
 We then allow that to run for another 30 to 45 minutes, depending on the outdoor temperature.
 This ensures the middle water line is heated sufficiently to prevent the lake water from freezing on contact with the line.

 I should point out that the lake pump (Pic 1) is actually located about 60-70 feet out in the lake.
 And it's down about 18 feet.
-This is actually a good thing because the ice can get to about 6 feet thick in bad winters although currently, it's only about 3 feet thick.
+This is a good thing because the ice can get to about 6 feet thick in bad winters, although currently, it's only about 3 feet thick.

 Step #3: Turn on The Lake Pump

 Once the above is done and we feel the line is warm enough, we turn the lake pump on.
-This is the pump that sends the (really cold) lake water up to the house.
+This pump sends the (really cold) lake water up to the house.
 To do this we head to the breaker panel in the house and hit the double breaker that activates our Franklin Electric ½ hp submersible lake pump.

 There was only one time that the water did not come up.
 And it was due to my own impatience at not heating and circulating the glycol long enough.

 Step #4: Remember to Set the Overflow Alarm (aka The Air Raid Siren)

-I learned the hard way (twice actually) that it is best to leave the alarm on at all times.
+I learned the hard way (twice, actually) that it is best to leave the alarm on at all times.
 The first time I left it off was because we were just sitting in the nearby kitchen.
 I thought (there's the rub) that I would remember roughly when an hour or so had passed.
 Well, I didn’t.

 Step 5: Keep the Glycol Pump Running.....

-Once the above steps are completed, we do allow the glycol pump to continue running.
+Once the above steps are completed, we will allow the glycol pump to continue running.
 We let it go for about 15 or 20 minutes more.
 This keeps the line warm as the water in the line works its way back to the lake once the pump is shut off.

-I should mention that our house is some 70 feet or so above the water level of the lake so this is where gravity comes in to play.
-I am not sure if we actually need to leave the glycol flowing that long but I don't want to have a frozen 30 feet of water line to find out otherwise.
+I should mention that our house is some 70 feet or so above the water level of the lake, so this is where gravity comes into play.
+I am not sure if we actually need to leave the glycol flowing that long, but I don't want to have a frozen 30 feet of water line to find out otherwise.